This page was updated on 08 January 2021. To view changes, please see page updates

 It is critical that, during transition to adulthood planning, an enduring support network is built around the young person so they know who they can rely on for assistance or advice when they leave care.

 This will involve identifying family, friends, community members and support services that will be useful to the young person in the future.
+It may also include nominating a natural mentor who can help the young person have their say in transition planning and continue to support them after they leave care.
+Refer to the practice kit Transition to adulthood.

 If the case plan relates to an Aboriginal or Torres Strait Islander young person, ensure the cultural support plan supports the young person's connections to family, community, culture and country.
 (Refer to the practice kit Safe care and connection.)